bilalaniq/Electron-App/Readme.md

 - `index.html`: The HTML file that serves as the UI for your Electron app.
 - `renderer.js`: Handles the behavior of the HTML interface (renderer process).

-## Contributing
+## Contributing 🤝

 If you'd like to contribute to this project, feel free to fork the repository and create a pull request with your changes.
-Please follow the best practices and maintain a clean code structure.
+Please follow best practices and maintain a clean code structure. 🙌